 The center is able to accommodate 70 women and 70 men each course, year round.
 New residences were completed in 2004, 2012, and 2018 with individual rooms and private baths so many students can meditate seriously with the very least distractions.

-Approximately nineteen 10-day courses are scheduled at Dhamma Dharā per year, with nearly every course full with a wait list.
-Approximately 1,725 students from around the world complete our courses annually.
+Approximately 15-20 10-day courses are scheduled at Dhamma Dharā per year, with nearly every course full with a wait list.
 The center also offers courses for children and teenagers as well as 20, 30 and 45-day courses.
+Approximately 3,000 students from around the world complete our courses annually.
 The Vipassana Meditation Center supports regional prison outreach as well.

-Future expansion plans include construction a larger reception area.
-The upper floor of the pagoda, which houses 64 meditation cells, was completed in January 2011.
+Future expansion plans include a larger reception area, landscaping, solar power, and energy efficiency improvements.
 From its modest beginnings as a farm house on eight acres of land, the meditation center has continued to grow.